Serialise package¶

 Deserialisation is fundamentally unsafe currently: there isn't yet a verification pass to check that the resulting object graph maintains a well-formed heap or that individual objects maintain any expected local invariants.
 However, if only "trusted" data (i.e. data produced by Pony serialisation from the same binary) is deserialised, it will always maintain a well-formed heap and all object invariants.

-The Serialise.signature method is provided for the purposes of comparing communicating Pony binaries to determine if they are the same.
-Confirming this before deserialising data can help mitigate the risk of accidental serialisation across different Pony binaries, but does not on its own address the security issues of accepting data from untrusted sources.
+The Serialise.signature method is provided for the purposes of comparing communicating Pony binaries to determine if they are compatible.
+Confirming this before deserialising data can help mitigate the risk of accidental serialisation across incompatible Pony binaries, but does not on its own address the security issues of accepting data from untrusted sources.